jakedomermuth/cable-company-app/README.md

   when service/equipment costs are changed)<br>
   • Note, a customer can have multiple locations.
 You can either assume they get billed per location or one bill combining the locations. <br>

+## Assumptions:
+Assumptions:
+-The user of the application is an employee, who is allowed to view all data and can get id numbers when needed -The user must add a billing cycle for each user every month (if a customer ends service, they just stop adding billing) -Services and equipment can only be added or removed at the start of a new billing cycle -The user will provide a proper date format (Input issues could be solved with GUI) -The user is trained on the system and understands the order of adding a new customer(customer information, location information, billing information, equipment/service information).